 Atheist leader of post-war Communist Poland, under whose leadership, Soviet terror killed 200,000 to 1 million people.

 Atheist leader of Communist Russia (and the Soviet Union) whose genocide in Afghanistan killed 900,000 people.

 Bhagat Singh (1907-1931) a.k.a.
 Shaheed Bhagat Singh

-Indian Marxist who opposed Gandhi's philosophy of non-violence and murdered a police officer and threw bombs into a crowd, causing injuries but fortunately no deaths.
+Indian Marxist who opposed Gandhi's philosophy of non-violence and murdered a police officer and threw bombs into a crowd, causing multiple injuries.
 He wrote a work called "Why I am an Atheist," saying, "Where is God?
 What is He doing?
 Is He getting a diseased pleasure out of it?
 A Nero!
 A Genghis Khan!
 Down with Him!"